indexebusiness/docs/admin/source/chapter05.rst

 The way to connect the file servers are different, depending on where the file server is.

-The file server can be sitting in the same Local Area Network (LAN) as the CentreStack Server.
+The file server can be sitting in the same Local Area Network (LAN) as the |prodname| Server.
 In this case, the direct network share connection is the best.
 Usually this is combined with setting up direct LDAP connection to the Active Directory.